Fad Diets or Lifestyle Changes — Where Do Three Popular Weight-Reduction Plans Fit In?

 Goss says another health benefit from the ketogenic diet is that there is evidence that people suffering from Type 2 diabetes can wean off medication with a doctor’s supervision because the diet is low-carb.

-However, Goss says there may be metabolic health benefits from the ketogenic diet for the average person, adding that it suppresses the appetite and initiates a steep drop in metabolic rates.
+However, Goss says there may be metabolic health benefits from the ketogenic diet for the average person, adding that it suppresses the appetite andthere is evidence to suggest that it prevents a steep drop in metabolic rates.

 “Typically, there are physiological and metabolic adaptations that occur with weight loss during calorically restrictive diets — including loss of lean, metabolically active tissues such as muscle and organ mass, resting metabolic rate declines,” Goss said.
 “Even during exercise there is an increase in muscle efficiency, meaning that, with the same amount of work, fewer calories are burned compared to a non-overweight person of the same body size.
 These adaptions all work to defend a person’s higher body weight and lower chances of maintaining the weight loss long term.”